Actindo-AG/Documentation/PIM/Integration/04_ConfigureLanguages.md

 # Configure the language settings

-If you want to maintain PIM-products in multiple languages, you have to activate the respective languages in the PIM module.
+If you want to maintain PIM products in multiple languages, you have to activate the respective languages in the PIM module.
 By default, the languages *English (United States)* and *German (Germany)* are predefined and activated.
 Note that the completeness of products is recalculated when a language is activated or deactivated.

 ## Prerequisites